It’s a brilliant tool – did you know Graphic Recording:

 - people who don’t have strong literacy skills.
 Australia’s functional literacy is quite low with the ABS indicating that 47% of Australian adults have trouble with literacy

-- people from Aboriginal and Torres Strait Islander communities, where visual story telling has very ancient roots, and
+- people from First Nations communities, where visual story telling has very ancient roots, and

 - people from Culturally and Linguistically Diverse backgrounds where English proficiency may be varied and meanings may be contested (this occurs in visual meanings too, but it actually becomes easy to talk about and address).
 49% of Australians were either born overseas or have parents who were born overseas and 21% of Australians speak another language at home.

-- I am part of the Australasian Facilitation Network community, and also work in alliance with Curious Minds Co.
+- I am part of the Australasian Facilitation Network community

 - I speak Spanish and have engaged in many intercultural spaces over the past 30 years

 - I am a visual artist with a long trajectory.
-My first ‘proper job’ (last century!) was preparing learning materials in English language classes for newly arrived immigrants.
-That was a formative role, helping me hone my visual communication skills!
+My first ‘proper job’ as a young creative was preparing learning materials in English language classes for newly arrived immigrants.
+That was a formative role, helping me hone my visual communication skills.